shortcutmedia/shortcut-android-sdk/README.md

 ## Prerequisites

-To make use of this SDK you need an Android App that supports deep linking.
-The section below [Add deep linking support to your App](#add-deep-linking-support-to-your-app) explains how to configure your App to support deep links.
+To make use of this SDK you need an Android app that supports deep linking.
+The section below [Add deep linking support to your app](#add-deep-linking-support-to-your-app) explains how to configure your app to support deep links.
 Please follow the instructions first.

-## Integration into your App
+## Integration into your app

 ### Enabling the SDK

-There are 4 methods to enable the SDK inside your App.
+There are 4 methods to enable the SDK inside your app.
 The preferred method is [Method 1: Register our Application class](#method-1-register-our-application-class).
 If your application needs to support pre-14 API, please use [Method 4: Manual session management](#method-4-manual-session-management-for-pre-14-support).

 #### Method 1: Register our Application class

-Simply register our Application class in the `Manifest.xml` configuration file:
+Simply register our application class in the `Manifest.xml` configuration file:

 ```xml
     <application
         android:name="sc.shortcut.sdk.android.deeplinking.SCDeepLinkingApp"
 ```

 That's it!
-Your App supports now deferred deep linking and statistics are automatically gathered.
+Your app supports now deferred deep linking and statistics are automatically gathered.

 #### Method 2: Extend from our Application class